-The Office of Faculty Affairs and Professional Development hosts more than 100 workshops, seminars, mentorship opportunities, programs and events each year and produces valuable guidance and resources on teaching, grant writing, leadership and academic policy.
+Faculty Affairs, Professional Development and Diversity hosts more than 100 workshops, seminars, mentorship opportunities, programs and events each year and produces valuable guidance and resources on teaching, grant writing, leadership and academic policy.
 With these tools, IU School of Medicine faculty can enrich their careers, students and the communities they serve.

-The Faculty Affairs and Professional Development and Diversity (FAPDD) Office is committed to fostering a vibrant, diverse community where each faculty member has optimal capability to make meaningful contributions to their career goals and the mission of IU School of Medicine.
+Faculty Affairs, Professional Development and Diversity (FAPDD) is committed to fostering a vibrant, diverse community where each faculty member has the optimal capability to make meaningful contributions to their career goals and the mission of IU School of Medicine.
 Focused on diversity, vitality, ongoing professional development, and promotion and tenure, this office provides both the resources and guidance to see faculty members from recruitment and appointment through to full tenure.

-Led by Mary Dankoski, PhD, Executive Associate Dean for Faculty Affairs and Professional Development, this team nurtures a culture that promotes faculty vitality and diversity, provides development activities that ensure effective and successful recruitment, appointment, retention, and promotion, and trains and educates visionary, innovative leaders who are capable of promoting the school’s mission and capitalizing upon emerging challenges.
+Led by Mary Dankoski, PhD, Executive Associate Dean for Faculty Affairs, Professional Development and Diversity, this team nurtures a culture that promotes faculty vitality and diversity, provides development activities that ensure effective and successful recruitment, appointment, retention and promotion, and trains and educates visionary, innovative leaders who are capable of promoting the school’s mission and capitalizing upon emerging challenges.

 Professional Support for Full Career Lifecycle

-Led by Mary Dankoski, PhD, Executive Associate Dean for Faculty Affairs and Professional Development, this office works closely with other members of the dean’s executive leadership team to establish and sustain a culture that promotes faculty vitality and diversity to enable faculty to achieve their highest ambitions as educators, investigators and clinicians.
+Led by Mary Dankoski, PhD, Executive Associate Dean for Faculty Affairs, Professional Development, and Diversity this office works closely with other members of the dean’s executive leadership team to establish and sustain a culture that promotes faculty vitality and diversity to enable faculty to achieve their highest ambitions as educators, investigators and clinicians.
 This team plans and implements a full lifecycle of faculty development activities and learning experiences that ensure effective recruitment, appointment, retention and promotion of IU School of Medicine faculty.

 Awards and Committees

-Because honoring outstanding teaching, research and service is an important part of the school’s culture, the Faculty Affairs and Professional Development team recognizes faculty educators who shape the learning and working environment of IU School of Medicine.
+Because honoring outstanding teaching, research and service is an important part of the school’s culture, the Faculty Affairs, Professional Development, and Diversity team recognizes faculty educators who shape the learning and working environment of IU School of Medicine.

 Recruitment, Appointment and Policies

 Recruiting top talent, particularly into leadership roles, is one of the most important ways to shape the future of an academic health center.
 Since 2010, IU School of Medicine has been working to improve the search-and-screen process at the executive level.
-Through this process, the Office of Faculty Affairs and Professional Development has created a standardized process and toolkit of resources designed to make faculty recruitment more efficient and effective.
+Through this process, Faculty Affairs, Professional Development, and Diversity has created a standardized process and toolkit of resources designed to make faculty recruitment more efficient and effective.